tdhopper/c.tdhopper.com/content/post/welcome-page.md

 🗣️ **Talks**:

-I've been speaking at conference and meetups for many years.
+I've been speaking at conferences and meetups for many years.
 I keep a list of my recorded talks [here](http://tdhopper.com/talks/).

 Here are a couple I'm particularly proud of: